wuxr123/Resume/content/publication/does-the-grazing-optimization-hypothesis-always-hold-a-test-based-on-five-grazing-intensity-indexes/index.md

   - Ke Wang
   - Xuan Gao
   - admin
+  - Dashan Tian
   - Du Zheng
 author_notes:
   - ""
   - CA
-publication: Nature Ecology & Evolution (Q1, IF=19.100, under review)
+publication: "*Global Ecology and Biogeography* (Q1, IF=6.4, under review)"
 publication_short: ""
 abstract: Grazing is one of the controls of aboveground net primary productivity (ANPP) in grassland ecosystems.
 The grazing optimization hypothesis (GOH)